inno-devops-labs/F23-intro-course-labs/lab9/GitHub_Actions_Quickstart.md

 ## Task 1: Create GitHub Actions Pipeline

-1. Create a .github/workflows directory
+1. Created a .github/workflows directory in my repo

-2. In the .github/workflows directory, create a file named github-actions-demo.yml.
+2. In the .github/workflows directory, I created a file named `github-actions-demo.yml`.

-3. Copy the following YAML contents into the github-actions-demo.yml file:
+3. Then I Copied the following YAML contents into the `github-actions-demo.yml` file:
      ```yaml
     name: GitHub Actions Demo
     run-name: ${{ github.actor }} is testing out GitHub Actions 🚀